 - You should use your personal email, not your institutional email address.
 Make sure that you regularly check the address that you use.

-- Please do not include any pictures of yourself on your resume.
+- Do not include any pictures of yourself on your resume.